-If you have these symptoms, stop taking KOMBIGLYZE XR and contact your healthcare provider right awav.
+If you have these symptoms, stop taking KOMBIGLYZE XR and contact your healthcare provider right away.

 - Low blood sugar (hypoglycemia).
 May become worse in people who also take another medication to treat diabetes, such as sulfonylureas or insulin.
 Tell your healthcare provider if you take other diabetes medicines.
-If you have symptoms of low blood sugar, you should check your blood sugar and treat if low. then call your healthcare provider.
+If you have symptoms of low blood sugar, you should check your blood sugar and treat if low, then call your healthcare provider.
 Symptoms of low blood sugar include:

 - shaking

+sweating

-- sweating
+- hunger

+headache

 - rapid heartbeat

+change in mood

 - change in vision

-- hunger

-- headache

-- change in mood

 - Joint pain.
 Some people who take medicines called DPP-4 inhibitors, one of the medicines in KOMBIGLYZE XR, may develop joint pain that can be severe.
 Call your healthcare provider if you have severe joint pain.